siffiejoe/lua-moon/README.md

 The last six are metamethods and not supposed to be called from C.
-`moon_flag_def_SUFFIX` defines the new type, creates the metatable and registers all metamethods. `moon_flag_new_SUFFIX` pushes a userdata representing the give value to the top of the Lua stack, while `moon_flag_get_SUFFIX` returns the corresponding enum value from a userdata on the Lua stack.
+`moon_flag_def_SUFFIX` defines the new type, creates the metatable and registers all metamethods. `moon_flag_new_SUFFIX` pushes a userdata representing the given value to the top of the Lua stack, while `moon_flag_get_SUFFIX` returns the corresponding enum value from a userdata on the Lua stack.